Nathan-Handy/HandyDash/README.md

 <!-- LICENSE -->
 ## License

-HandyDash v1.0 is free, however it is not open-source.
-Please see <a href="https://github.com/Nathan-Handy/HandyDash/blob/main/license/License-HandyDash-v1.0.txt">`LICENSE.txt`</a> for full license details.
+HandyDash v1 is free, however it is not open-source.
+Please see the <a href="https://github.com/Nathan-Handy/HandyDash/tree/main/license">`HandyDash License`</a> for further details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>